-Post-traumatic stress disorder (PTSD) is an anxiety disorder that develops after a traumatic event.
+Post-traumatic stress disorder (PTSD) is a trauma and stressor-related disorder anxiety disorder that develops after a traumatic event.
 PTSD has also been called "shell shock" or "battle fatigue."

 The exact cause of PTSD is unknown.
 PTSD is triggered by exposure to a traumatic event.
 Situations in which a person feels intense fear, helplessness, or horror are considered traumatic.
 PTSD has been reported in people who experienced:

 Researchers are studying how problems with synapses in the brain may be linked to PTSD.